phizzii/DAT5501/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Fixing tests for the machine learning script in Week 10
 - [ ] Finalising this repo

 See the [open issues](https://github.com/phizzii/DAT5501/issues) for a full list of proposed features (and known issues).